Nepal tries to form a new government as its Covid-19 crisis deepens - KESQ

 Some have linked the country’s second wave to the outbreak in neighboring India, which began in mid-March.
 The two countries share a long, open land border that people easily travel back and forth across.

-Scenes in India, of people queuing outside hospitals, are being replicated in Nepal, where hospitals are running out of oxygen and turning away patients.
+Scenes in India, of funeral pyres and people queuing outside hospitals, are being replicated in Nepal, where hospitals are running out of oxygen and turning away patients.

 Critics say public complacency and government inaction likely worsened Nepal’s coronavirus outbreak.
 While it might not have been possible to prevent a second wave, experts say the government could have done more to control it.